Big Data Project

 Policymakers and advocates can use the Big Data Project briefings to develop programs to improve the lives and independence of people with vision loss.
 Report data provides a powerful tool for agency and organizational leadership – and their development and marketing teams – to quantify the state and local need and strengthen their funding outreach via powerful statistics and current, needs-based data.

 Phase I of the Big Data Project addresses the population segment of people aged 65 years and older.
-This report is made possible by Association for the Blind and Visually Impaired SC, Lions Vision Services, South Carolina Commission for the Blind, and The Vision Institute.

 Big Data Project: Phase I